happy-kitty0821/EtterForge/Add to Path zsh.md

     EtterForge.py
     ```

-    The EtherForge script should now be executed when typing `EtterForge.py` in the terminal.
+    The EtterForge script should now be executed when typing `EtterForge.py` in the terminal.

 Please note that the above instructions are specific to Zsh as the default shell.
 If you're using a different shell, the steps may vary.